velumuruganr/velumuruganr/README.md

-# Hi there, I'm Velumurugan R 👋
+# Hi there, I'm Velmurugan R👋

 Welcome to my GitHub profile!
 I'm a passionate software developer who loves coding, learning new technologies, and solving complex problems.